UNIT-Electronics-MX/unit_devlab_i2c_bno055_bmp280_fusion_sensor/software/examples/c_code/README.md

-# Arduino Project: BMP280 + BNO055 Sensor Fusion Code Explanation
+# BMP280 + BNO055 Code Explanation

 This document provides a line-by-line explanation of an Arduino IDE sketch that uses the **Adafruit BNO055** (9-DOF IMU) and the **BMP280** (temperature and pressure sensor).
 The program collects and prints sensor data in JSON format via serial communication.